drowe67/freedv-gui/USER_MANUAL.md

 Tab | Sound Device | Notes
 --- | --- | ---
-Receive Tab | Input To Computer From Radio | The off air FreeDV signal **from** your radio rig interface to your computer Receive Tab | Output From Computer To Speaker/Headphones | The decoded audio from your computer to your Speaker/headphones Transmit Tab | Input From Microphone To Computer | Your voice from the microphone to your computer Transmit Tab | Output From Computer To Radio | The FreeDV signal from your computer sent **to** your radio rig interface for transmission
+Receive Tab | Input To Computer From Radio | The off air FreeDV signal **from** your radio rig interface to your computer Receive Tab | Output From Computer To Speaker | The decoded audio from your computer to your Speaker Transmit Tab | Input From Microphone To Computer | Your voice from the microphone to your computer Transmit Tab | Output From Computer To Radio | The FreeDV signal from your computer sent **to** your rig interface for Tx

 ### Changing Audio Devices